topographers/efficient_graph_algorithms/README.md

 ## Getting started

-We implement several GFI (graph field integrators) that inherit from `GFIntegrator`.
+This repository contains implementations of several GFIs that inherit from `GFIntegrator`.
 They can be categorized based on their representation of point clouds:

 1. Mesh graph-based representation